gillyware/gatekeeper/docs/usage/middleware.md

 - [Handling Access Denials](#handling-access-denials)
 - [Next Steps](#next-steps)

-Gatekeeper provides a set of route middleware aliases to enforce access control at the HTTP layer based on a model’s permissions, roles, or team memberships.
+Gatekeeper provides a set of route middleware aliases to enforce access control at the HTTP layer based on a model’s permissions, roles, features, or team memberships.

 > [!NOTE]
 > The access checking within these middleware relies on the authenticated user being accessible via `Auth::user()`.